iadvize/documentation/Documentation.md

 # Single Sign On

-iAdvize offers a [Single Sign On](http://en.wikipedia.org/wiki/Single_sign-on) method that allows you to provide a unique authentification system to your operators who are already logged to your app.
+iAdvize offers a [Single Sign On](http://en.wikipedia.org/wiki/Single_sign-on) method that allows you to provide a unique authentication system to your operators who are already logged to your app.

 ## Benefits